pingcap/docs/how-to/configure/placement-rules.md

 In the above example, `2` is the Region ID.

 Adding rules and editing rules are similar.
-You need to write the corresponding rules into a file, and then use the `save` command to save the rules to PD:
+You need to write the corresponding rules into a file and then use the `save` command to save the rules to PD:

 {{< copyable "shell-regular" >}}